 You can use Siri to search for content, including cross-platform searches, though Apple’s library of apps isn’t as diverse as Roku’s.
 You can also send images, video, and audio via AirPlay 2 from a supported iOS device.
 You still have access to heavy hitters like Netflix, Hulu, Sling TV, and more recently, Amazon Prime Video (though the app is half-baked compared to other apps on the device).
 Plus, you’ll have access to the iTunes store and your entire iTunes library.
 You can also use intuitive questions and statements for voice-controlled search (“Show me 4K movies on Netflix”) instead of resorting to awkward jargon.

-Our full Apple TV 4K review
+Read our full Apple TV 4K review

 Google Chromecast (2018)